AlexaJavellana/Nihongo/README.md

 	Relocate the TIFFs into appropriate folders.

 ## Used modules
-Glob, for getting filtered paths to list.
+Glob, for getting filtered paths to list.<br />
 OS, for getting path names.